Tips for Touring Assisted Living Communities

 Convincing elders to move from the comfort of the home they've known for many years and downsize into an assisted living situation can be one of the toughest hurdles for families to accomplish.
 Moving is an emotional decision.
 The best way is to start the conversation sooner than later, while your loved ones are still in good health.
 Getting them used to the idea beforehand will make it easier when the time comes.
 Its never an easy discussion, and usually its met with resistance from the elder.
 But if you haven't discussed it nor made plans for the transition, doing your homework and understanding the option can make the discussion go more smoothly.
-Here are some things you should do.

 Finding the very best care for your loved one will help you deal with the situation.
 Although the internet is a great way to gather a short-list of assisted living facilities in the geographic area you're interested in, there's no substitue for visiting the facilites.
 Get a feeling for the accommodations, the common areas, the condition of the residents, the dining room and the staff.
 Once you have the talk with parents, taking them to visit the facilities may ease their anxiety and decrease resistance.